weiji14/deepbedmap/README.md

     git clone <repo-url>

-Then I recommend [using conda](https://pdal.io/download.html#conda) to install the PDAL binary.
+Then I recommend [using conda](https://pdal.io/download.html#conda) to install the non-python binaries (e.g. GMT, CUDA, etc).
 The conda virtual environment will also be created with Python and [pipenv](https://pipenv.readthedocs.io) installed.

     cd deepbedmap